 · Distinction

-To apply for an apprenticeship please read through the information below and then select the correct application button from the menu located further down the page.
+Before you proceed to apply for an apprenticeship, please read through the information which relates to your age group below, and then select the correct application button from the menu located further down the page.

-The application window for joint applications for full-time courses and apprenticeships starting in September 2023 opened on Monday 3rd October at 12pm.
+The application window for joint applications for full-time courses and apprenticeships starting in September 2025 is open from Tuesday 1st October.

 In order to study an apprenticeship you must have an employer willing to take you on as an apprentice and have an offer of employment in place by September, ready for enrolment.